Troubleshooting firewall issues

 Twilio allow-listed IP address ranges

 Twilio is the third party tool we use to check your firewall; by allow-listing Twilio's IP address ranges, you allow Twilio to pass your firewall settings.
 You can configure your firewall to allow communication with Twilio's API, but we recommend reaching out to your company's IT team to help with this.
-To do so, please refer to the following whitelisted IP address ranges:
+To do so, please refer to the following allow-listed IP address ranges: